OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 Because the `OnMessageSend` and `OnAppointmentSend` events are supported through the event-based activation feature, the same feature limitations apply to add-ins that activate as a result of these events.
 For a description of these limitations, see [Event-based activation behavior and limitations](autolaunch.md#event-based-activation-behavior-and-limitations).

 In addition to these constraints, only one instance each of the `OnMessageSend` and `OnAppointmentSend` event can be declared in the manifest.
-If you require multiple `OnMessageSend` or `OnAppointmentSend` events, you must declare each one in a separate manifest or add-in.
+If you require multiple `OnMessageSend` or `OnAppointmentSend` events, you must declare each one in a separate  add-in.

 While a Smart Alerts dialog message can be changed to suit your add-in scenario using the [errorMessage property](/javascript/api/office/office.addincommands.eventcompletedoptions) of the event.completed method, the following can't be customized.